Important facts to consider when planning to buy a property in the future

 12. If you wonder what is the best month to buy a house.
 From my research, late summer and fall seem the best time to buy a house.
 The statistics from MoneyWise show that in the late summer and fall, there is less competition and you have great chances to find a property for a better price.

 13. Don’t forget about the furniture that you need for your new home.
 You can of course sleep on a blow-up bed, however that won’t do for a long time.
 There are many stores willing to sell furniture with monthly payments and interest-free for a certain period.

 Make a list with all the furniture shops that have this option and contact them for more details to see what’s the best solution for you.

 An alternative is to take a loan, or use credit cards for buying the furniture.

 Having said that, if you miss a credit card payment, you will have to pay interest fees which will, of course, impact your budget, even if is a small amount.
-Is wiser to save several thousands along with the house deposit so you can go with everything at once rather than stressing around with loans and credit cards payments.
+Is wiser to save several thousand along with the house deposit so you can go with everything at once rather than stressing around with loans and credit cards payments.

 Either situation you facing, never rely on a single income.
 Even a small online business can make a difference in your finances.
-Lenders are more than happy to see that you have multiple sources of income which add up to your total earnings.
+Lenders are more than happy to see that you have multiple sources of income that add up to your total earnings.

 If you find this article useful, please share it with your friends, or Pin any image to come back later to read it.